Inkjet printers

 A third printing technology, known as dot-matrix,

-from the 1970s until relatively recently.
+was popular from the 1970s until about the early 1990s.
 In a dot-matrix printer,

 there is no metal type at all.
-Instead, letters are printed by an array
+Instead, letters are printed by a matrix

-(square pattern) of 35 or more metal needles that press against a
+(a square or rectangular grid) of several dozen metal needles that press against a

 ribbon in different patterns to make whichever letter, number, or other